scipp/scippneutron/docs/developer/file-loading.rst

 Scippneutron is able to load Nexus files from ESS experimental runs, as well as data files from other neutron facilities.
-There is currently two different implementations of file loading.
+There are currently two different implementations of file loading.

 ``scippneutron.load``
 ~~~~~~~~~~~~~~~~~~~~~